 It’s not a matter of forgiving or not forgiving.
 It’s just being objective about it.

-And instead, we turn to her strong points, her good points, the positive things about her.
-And we try to identify those good qualities, and have strong belief that it's true.
-We’re not just projecting it, it is true.
-Whatever those good qualities might be; whether grand or small.
+- Instead, we turn to her strong points, her good points, the positive things about her.
+We try to identify those good qualities and have strong belief that they’re true.
+We’re not just projecting them, but they’re true.
+Whatever those good qualities might be, whether grand or small.

-And then we think in terms of the benefit that others and in particular ourselves, that we have received from these good qualities, whether they have helped us or whether they have influenced us.
+- Then we think about the benefit that others, and in particular ourselves, have received from these good qualities, whether they have helped us or whether they have influenced us.

-One might notice that as we continue this process we recall more and more good qualities that we might not have identified earlier in the meditation process.
+We might notice that, as we continue this process, we recall more and more good qualities that we might not have identified earlier in the meditation process.
 This often comes up the more that we think about her in this positive light.

-And the emotion that we generate here is one of deep appreciation and deep respect for the benefits that we have derived, and others have derived as well, from these good qualities.
-And its not just we appreciate her for having had these qualities and benefited us, but we appreciate very much the qualities that we have in ourselves that we have gained through her influence, through the influence of those qualities, in other words, to be like that.
+- The emotion that we generate here is one of deep appreciation and deep respect for the benefits that we have derived, and others have derived as well, from these good qualities.
+It’s not just that we appreciate her for having these qualities and benefiting us, but we appreciate very much the qualities that we have in ourselves that we have gained through her influence, through the influence of those qualities.

-And then we think whatever positive influence, positive force, has come from this, may it go deeper and deeper and actually develop these positive qualities to be able to use them to benefit everyone.
+- Then we think that whatever positive influence has come from this, may it go deeper and deeper and actually further develop these positive qualities to be able to use them to benefit everyone.